-SUBMISSION POLICY.
 Homeworks and Labs must submitted as a PDF electronically through websubmit by 11:59PM on the day they are due.
 You may choose to hand-write your assignment and then scan it in before submitting, or you may choose to type up the assignment and then convert it to a PDF.
-You are encourage to use LaTex - please email us if you would like a Latex template to use.
+You are encourage to use LaTex - an optional Latex template is available on the course website.
 No format other than PDF will be accepted.
 Please make sure the electronic version of your assignment is legible; illegible assignments will not be graded kindly.

-Every submitted homework and lab MUST include the following information:
+Every submitted assignment MUST include the following information:

 - 1. List of collaborators - 2.
-List of references used (online material, course nodes, textbooks, wikipedia, etc.)

-- 3. Number of late days used on this assignment - 4.
+List of references used (online material, course nodes, textbooks, wikipedia, etc.) - 3.
+Number of late days used on this assignment - 4.
 Total number of late days used thus far in the entire semester